 In early February I attended the 23rd International Meeting of Mine Action National Directors and United Nations Advisers (NDM-UN23) in Palais des Nations, Geneva.
-This event attracts all the major players in demining from those involved in the removal of ordnance to those setting the policies, to tech companies trying to support this very manual industry; approximately 600 participants attended.
+This event attracts all the major players in demining from those involved in the removal of ordnance to those setting the policies, to tech companies trying to support this very manual industry; approximately 600 participants.

 Guided by the theme ‘Mine Action for People and Planet: Solutions, Commitments and Action’, the aim of the conference was to convene various actors of the demining sector to discuss emerging issues and exchange best practices and lessons learned.